drakewilcox/Divebar-Jukebox/README.md

 - [x] Add now playing to carousel controls
 - [x] Clicking outside of Queue sidebar should close sidebar
 - [ ] Add option to have 4 arrow controls.
 Two single arrow buttons, and two double arrow buttons.
 The double arrow buttons would slide two cards at once.
-- [ ] Improve card sliding speed, or just ability to press the buttons faster, not necessarily faster sliding speed.
-- [ ] Add "H" (Hit) Button for playing favorites

 ### Integration & Infrastructure
 - [ ] Add ability to add playlists as albums